 Many students enhance their academic career by becoming involved in student project teams and organizations.
 These activities can provide leadership opportunities, hands-on engineering experience and a chance to meet other engineering students.

-Engineers, just like their employers, are operating world wide.
+Engineers, just like their employers, are operating worldwide.
 Most engineers who work for a global company will find themselves interacting across borders with colleagues from diverse backgrounds.
-In order to help students gain an international perspective early on, the College of Engineering has developed a number international programs.
+In order to help students gain an international perspective early on, the College of Engineering has developed a number of international programs.

 The University Scholars Program offers particularly gifted and highly motivated students the opportunity of integrating their undergraduate and graduate courses of study in a single continuous program culminating in both a baccalaureate and a master’s or doctoral degree.